This was The Beatles' 23rd show at the Tower Ballroom in New Brighton, Wallasey.

 The Cavern, Spencer Leigh

-This show was most notable for being the first occasion on which John Lennon played his newly-painted Rickenbacker 325 in public.
+This show was also notable for being the first occasion on which John Lennon played his newly-painted Rickenbacker 325 in public.
 The guitar, bought by Lennon in Hamburg in 1960, had been spray-painted jet black by a coach painter in Birkenhead.